sayar/fabrikate-kafka-sample/README.md

 ## Replication

 A sample configuration for mirror maker is included with the repo.
 Upload the destination cluster's certificate into a secret called `mirrormaker-cluster-ca-cert` in the `kafka` namespace, and add the IP address of the destination cluster's broker into `mirror-maker.yaml`.
+You will also need to create a KafkaUser for the second cluster in order to authenticate Mirror Maker with your cluster.
 To test out Mirror Maker, run ./test/mirror-maker.sh to set up clients within the Kafka namespace authenticated with mutual TLS authentication.
 You can then test out replication by using the kafkaclient pods:

 ```
 kubectl exec -it kafkaclient-0 --namespace kafka -- /bin/bash